percyfal/ratatosk/doc/source/dev/introduction.rst

 1. script-based API
 2. integrated hadoop support
-3. near-atomic file operations (idempotency)
+3. near-atomic file operations (allowing checkpointing)
 4. parallel execution via an internal scheduler

 What is it?